joakim000/SV21POTR/Course_B/crc/README.md

 for (int i = 0; i < msgSize - paddingWidth; i++)
 ```

-If the flag `#define MATCH_EXAMPLES` is set in *crc.h* these changes will be enabled.
-In the assignment executable `crc15` this is enabled when you get this.
-For `crc`, the general CRC tool that happened to come out of this, behaviour is kept to spec.
+If the flag `#define MATCH_EXAMPLES` is set in *errors.h* these changes will be enabled.

 ## Extras
+The `crc` executable includes functions for encoding and validating messages with a number of CRC specs;
+`crc zoo` shows a list and tests implemenation for each (based on check value).
+Note that the specs that include initial seed are not working yet.